nikanjuri/fantasy-dashboard/README.md

 ## License

-This project is for educational and personal use in fantasy cricket league management.
+This project is for personal use in fantasy cricket league management.

 ---

-**Built with care for Fantasy Cricket Enthusiasts**
+**Built with Excitement for Fantasy Cricket Enthusiasts**